-In this module, you will experience a strategy called the PDSA cycle (Plan, Do, Study and Act) that will help you learn about, implement, and make improvements to your use of the DEC Recommended Practices related to transition.
+In this module, you will experience a strategy called the PDSA cycle (Plan, Do, Study, and Act) that will help you learn about, implement, and make improvements to your use of the DEC Recommended Practices related to environment.
 The three questions that are central to the PDSA cycle are:

 - What are we trying to accomplish?

 - How will we know if the change is an improvement?

 - What changes can we make to our practice that will result in an improvement?

 Click on each segment of the PDSA Cycle to learn more.

 Learn more about the PDSA cycle on the Active Implementation (AI) Hub website: